- September 15 for summer programs

 - Program-specific requirements as listed in the application packet

 - Student disclosure and approval of participation form (signed by your study abroad office)

 - Two academic references from professors or your academic advisor

 - Official transcript(s) from all post-secondary institutions attended

 - If you are applying to two SIT Study Abroad programs for two different terms, you will need to download, complete, and submit the Multiple Term Acknowledgement Form (PDF.)
-(PDF.)
+Learn more about spending multiple terms abroad with SIT (PDF.)